nomaday/TIL/python/KaggleTranscription/README.md

+## Kaggle Transcription

-Let's make a transcription of the good examples in Kaggle.
+### Let's make a transcription of the good examples in Kaggle.